By Evan Christensen · Owner, The Barn Door Hardware Store

 | J-Strap | 4-1/2 in |

 Measure from the top of your door opening to the ceiling before ordering.
-If you're tight on clearance, the Horseshoe roller requires the least overhead space at just under 4 inches.
+The standard-strap and horseshoe rollers need the least overhead space at 4 inches; the J-strap styles need 4-1/2 inches.
 If you have plenty of ceiling height, any roller works — choose based on weight capacity and style.

 What You Need for a Solid Installation